meenashreyansh12/Project4/setup EKS cluster.md

   * Created service object file because for any reason if the pod gets crashed the newly created pod will contain the same IP address as of the deleted pod
   * Also included the type LoadBalancer and assigned selector field with labels, as it should be applied for any pod which is having the labels (type:proxy)
+  * For Autoscaling in Kubernetes, we use an object HorizontalPodAutoscaler which means based on the CPU utilization the min and max pods will get created according to the requirement